 Finding, Setting, and Achieving Goals

 Goal setting and working towards that goal is universal among people of all abilities.
-Check out this article from Benefits.com, which gives examples of what goal setting for people with disabilities may look like.
+Check out the article People with Disabilities: Setting Goals for a Better Life from Benefits.com, which gives examples of what goal setting for people with disabilities may look like.
 The four focal points listed are only to help guide you.
 You do not need to limit your priorities, nor your goals, based on these four categories.

 You can check out Forbes’ article “13 Questions to Ask Yourself to Identify the Right Goal”.
 Another option is to begin setting goals by asking open-ended questions.
 In turn, this helps determine your priorities for making these goals.
 It also helps you to see which ones are worth pursuing and in which order.